SlamMate/vSLAM-on-FrodoBots-2K/README.md

 # vSLAM on FrodoBots-2K
 FrodoBots-2K is an exciting dataset.
 We'll provide details on how to use it for visual SLAM.
-This toolkit accompanies our dataset paper, and we will keep updating it to make the process easier.
+This toolkit accompanies our dataset paper https://arxiv.org/abs/2407.05735v1, and we will keep updating it to make the process easier.

 ## 1. SLAM Setup (Using ORBSLAM3 as an Example)